 Clinical drug development involves a lengthy and expensive process with uncertain timelines and uncertain outcomes, and results of earlier studies and trials may not be predictive of future trial results.
 If clinical trials of our product candidates are prolonged or delayed, we may be unable to obtain required regulatory approvals, and therefore be unable to commercialize our product candidates on a timely basis or at all.
 To obtain the requisite regulatory approvals to market and sell any of our product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our products are safe and effective in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
-Failure can occur at any time during the clinical trial process.
-The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
+Failure can occur at any time during the clinical trials.
 For example, the positive results generated to date in clinical trials for our product candidates do not ensure that later clinical trials will demonstrate similar results.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Our future clinical trial results may not be successful.